ayiemba/MpesaLib/README.md

 ## 1. HOW TO USE In an ASP.NET Core Web Application

-* Run `Install-Package MpesaLib -Version 1.0.8` in Package Manager Console or go to Manage Nuget Packages, Search and install MpesaLib
+* Run `Install-Package MpesaLib -Version 1.X.X` in Package Manager Console or go to Manage Nuget Packages, Search and install MpesaLib
-* Add usings
+* Add usings - these are the only namespaces you'll ever need from MpesaLib

 ```c#
 using MpesaLib.Clients; //gives you the clients
 using MpesaLib.Interfaces; //gives you the interfaces for use in DI
 using MpesaLib.Models; //gives the DTOs for each client
 ```
+### Option 1 on how to add the services using Dependency Injection:
 * Add Mpesa API Clients in DI Container; For asp.net core core this can be done in Startup.cs.
 There are about 10 mpesa api clients.
 Only register and use the specific ones you need in your code.
-If you can abstract them behind a helper method the better for you especially if you dont want to litter Startup.cs with too many services.AddHttpClient<>();
+If you need more than 3 clients follow Option 2 to add them in startup.cs in a cleaner way.

 ```c#
     //Add AuthClient - gets you accesstokens (This is manadatory)